janetmccullar

 1. Seek Legal Advice

-A family law attorney can provide valuable insight and guidance on how to protect your rights as a parent, including negotiating custody arrangements and defending against false accusations of neglect or abuse.
+A family law attorney can help you safeguard your rights as a parent by negotiating custody arrangements and defending against false charges of neglect or abuse.

 2. Document Everything